GrabberKaibutsu/Inventory-Manager/README.md

 # Guess the word game

-An inventory management app for personal or professtional use
+An inventory management app for personal or professtional use.
+Can track the name, count, and if it needs to be ordered or restocked.

 ## Technologies Used